The Complete Details Of Cedar Wood

 Checking, splitting, and fading

-Cedar is durable but with no maintenance, its performance will downgrade in times.
+Cedar is durable, but with no maintenance, its performance will downgrade in time.
 The weather and moisture will rot other woods but not with cedar.
 This wood will crack down and split.

 Some cedars also fade due to UV rays, weather, and temperature.
 It fades into greyish color.

 Its natural oil and strong scent contain certain chemicals that are not good for animals, including pets.

 The terpenes, Melia toxins, and phenols that insects avoid might benefit the wood, but those chemicals can be toxic when ingested.
 Avoid your pet from biting the wood.

 Cedar belongs to softwood which is easy to get split and burned.
 The wood will release a certain aroma, and the essential oils will make ember pop and fire sparks spit.
 Therefore it is not suggested to burn cedar inside.